simplySimple-cs16/flutter_projects/projects_readme.txt

     - if a set of hierarchical widgets are repetitive u can develop a new widget out of this, by
         1. selecting the top-most parent widget
         2. Go to flutter outline
-        3. Right clikc on the selected widget
+        3. Right click on the selected widget
         4. Select Extract Widget
         5. Give a name for ur custom widget
         6. Now u can use it just by calling its name